plone/mockup-training/overview.rst

 ``package.json``: Node / npm package dependencies and metadata for Mockup's infrastructure.
 The dependencies defined in here land in ``node_modules``.

-``patterns/``: Here, the actual patterns are defined in.
+``patterns/``: Here, the actual patterns are defined.
 For each pattern, one directory.
-Some patterns include less resource files, templates and submodules.
+Some patterns include LESS resource files, templates and submodules.

 ``setup.py``: Setuptools based Python package infrastructure.
 This file is needed to include Mockup in Plone for development, e.g. in